The Future of Benefit-Risk Assessments

 Therefore, this section of the CTD requires careful alignment and integration with the risk management plan (RMP) and other sections of the CTD to maintain consistency.

-Regulatory or industry standards for the use of BR methodologies continue to elude the sector.
-However, their inclusion within the CTD and RMP is strongly encouraged, indeed, mandated (especially with the updated ICH M4(R2) guidance).
-In addition, recent draft European Medicines Agency guidelines on periodic safety update reports, the expanded template for rapporteur marketing authorization assessment and the FDA draft the Prescription Drug User Fee Act V implementation plan are positive steps in that direction, although they do not set out any preferred tools for BR assessment.
+Benefit-risk assessments are fundamental in drug regulatory decision-making, but industry standards for the use of BR methodologies continue to elude the sector.
 New concepts and approaches for BR evaluations have emerged in recent times and these approaches will lead to more systematic, predictable and transparent BR decisions.
-Continuing collaboration between industry, regulators, payers and patients will be required to advance the BR frameworks for understanding benefits and risks, Pope Woodhead (PW) is ideally placed to facilitate these discussions.
-Different methods will be developed to suit different purposes, ranging from informing late-stage drug development to BR re-evaluation in the post-marketing space.
+Continuing collaboration between industry, regulators, payers and patients will be required to advance the BR frameworks for understanding benefits and risks.
+Different methods will be developed to suit different purposes, ranging from informing late-stage drug development to BR re-evaluation in the postmarketing space.